ramzi27/messnger/README.md

 ## **My Messanger**
-Andoid messanger app that lets people communicate with each other
+Android messenger app that lets people communicate with each other

 **Features:**
  1. login with email or gmail